Kevin Manion: Cup Series

+Truck Series

 On January 6, 2016, it was announced Manion would become crew chief for a Kyle Busch Motorsports truck shared by Daniel Suárez and Cody Coughlin in the Camping World Truck Series.

 Manion served as the crew chief for DGR-Crosley's No. 54 truck in 2018, which was fielded for Bo LeMastus, Justin Marks, Kyle Benjamin, and Chris Eggleston.
 In 2019, he worked with DGR-Crosley's Tyler Ankrum and the No. 17 team as they qualified for the Truck Series playoffs.

+GMS Racing: 2020-2021

-In 2020, he moved to GMS Racing to become crew chief for Zane Smith on the No. 21.
+In 2020, Manion moved to GMS Racing to become crew chief for Zane Smith on the No. 21.
 The team change also reunited him with Ankrum, who joined GMS' No. 26.
 Smith and Manion both returned for a second year in 2021 and won at Martinsville in October to clinch a spot in the Championship 4, where they would finish second in the standings.

+Spire Motorsports: 2022

 On November 23, 2021, it was announced that Manion would be leaving GMS to be the crew chief for Spire Motorsports in their expansion into the Truck Series.

+Rev Racing: 2024

+On January 16, 2024, it was announced that Manion would be leaving GMS to be the crew chief for Rev Racing for their No. 2 driven by Nick Sanchez.
+Sanchez and Manion would make it to the playoffs but would get eliminated at Martinsville.

+Return to Spire: 2025

+On January 27, 2025, it was announced that Manion would leave Rev after one year to be the crew chief for Spire in their No. 71.